dungba88/libra/README.md

 ```
 name is 'John' and age > 27
-employment contains 'LEGO assistant' and name is 'Anh Dzung Bui'
+employments contains 'LEGO assistant' and name is 'Anh Dzung Bui'
 experiences >= 4 or (skills contains 'Java' and projects is not empty)
 ```